 Kula for Karma’s Revenue comes primarily from Class Fees, Grants and Donations.
 Kula for Karma invoices program sites for its Therapeutic Yoga classes when the location has the financial resources to provide funding.
 In addition, Kula raises funds from donations, the majority of which are secured at the annual gala.
 Kula supplements these revenue streams by applying for both large and small grants from private foundations.

-Kula for Karma has two full time employees, its President, (responsibilities include public relations, donor stewardship, and cultivating program sites), and its Executive Director (responsibilities include overseeing program development and management, teacher trainings, donor stewardship and administration).
-Kula uses part-time independent contractors for program development and management, marketing and special events.
-The costs for all are allocated between Programming, Fundraising and Administration.
+Kula for Karma has employs, its President, (responsibilities include public relations, donor stewardship, and cultivating program sites), its Executive Director (responsibilities include overseeing program development and management, teacher trainings, donor stewardship and administration), An Operations Director, Three local program directors, One National Program Director, and one Marketing and Communications Director.

 Kula for Karma incurs professional fees for accounting and legal work.
 Other significant expenses include web site administration, marketing and social media costs, promotional materials, software costs, travel, telephone, printing and supplies.
 All costs are allocated between Programming, Fundraising and Administration.